 6.x.2 MO-LR Transfer to a Third Party Procedure

-Figure 6.x.2-1 illustrates the UE requesting its location to be sent to a Third Party (i.e. an external LCS Client) for the case of LCS with 5GC EPC interworking.
-Both non-roaming and roaming scenarios are applicable.
+Figure 6.x.2-1 illustrates the UE requesting its location to be sent to a Third Party (i.e. an external LCS Client) for the case where the LCS Client is associated with a GMLC in either 5GC or EPC domain and the UE is served by the opposite domain.
+Both non-roaming and roaming scenarios are described.
+For non-roaming scenario both the case of separate H-GMLC and V-GMLC connected with NL3 reference point and the case with co-located H-GMLC and V-GMLC are described